KarelKubat/smartlog/README.md

 > Smartlog tries to be smart in the following design choices:
 >
 > - Smartlog understands message types.
 When messages are generated faster then they can be handled, less important ones are dropped.
 More important ones are never dropped.
 > - Smartlog keeps the client code short and simple.
 You are encouraged to log to just one log destination to keep the overhead low; you don't want to slow down your program just because you add logging.
-If you want to fan out to multiple destinations, you're encouraged to forward messages a Smartlog server and to fan out from there.
+If you want to fan out to multiple destinations, you're encouraged to forward messages a smartlog server and to fan out from there.
 > - If you log to a file, Smartlog will just append to it and it will detect when the logfile disappears - have an external script manage log saving and rotating.
 That doesn't need to be part of the program code.

 ## Concepts